TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-We enumerate the SUDOERS privileges for this user and discover that it can run a bash script as root:
+We enumerate the `SUDOERS privileges` for this user and discover that it can run a `bash script as root`:

 <br />